-Kinetics of the SARS-CoV-2 S-specific MBC response
+Kinetics of the SARS-CoV-2 S-specific memory B cell response

 We next evaluated the kinetics and phenotypic diversity of the MBC response to SARS-CoV-2 S over the ~120-day sampling period.
-To identify SARS-CoV-2 S-reactive MBCs, we stained PBMC samples from the eight donors with a panel of B cell surface markers (CD19, CD27, IgG, IgA, IgM, IgD, and CD71) and a fluorescently labeled, prefusion-stabilized SARS-CoV-2 S protein (fig. S1A) (17).
-Exploratory analysis showed that ASCs, defined as CD19+CD27+CD38+ B cells, had contracted to background levels by the first sampling time point in all donors (fig. S1, B and C).
-We detected SARS-CoV-2 S-specific IgG+ MBCs in all donors at visit 1, and the frequencies of MBCs either increased or stabilized by visit 3, providing evidence for continuous MBC formation over a period of several months (Fig. 1E).
-In addition, in all donors, more than 50% of SARS-CoV-2 S-specific B cells expressed the B cell activation/proliferation marker CD71 at visit 1, and this marker remained elevated over background levels at visit 2, further supporting robust activation of MBCs (Fig. 1F).
-This result is consistent with previous studies of B cell responses to Ebola, yellow fever virus, and SARS-CoV-2, which also documented prolonged expression of CD71 on the surface of antigenspecific B cells after infection or vaccination (18-20).
+To identify SARS-CoV-2 S-reactive MBCs, we stained PBMC samples from the eight donors with a panel of B cell surface markers (CD19, CD27, IgG, IgA, IgM, IgD and CD71) and a fluorescently labeled, prefusion stabilized SARS-CoV-2 S protein (17) (Fig. S1A).
+Exploratory analysis showed that antibody-secreting cells (ASCs), defined as CD19+CD27+CD38+ B cells, had contracted to background levels by the first sampling time point in all donors (Fig. S1B, C).

+We detected SARS-CoV-2 S-specific IgG+ MBCs in all donors at Visit 1, and the frequencies of MBCs either increased or stabilized by Visit 3, providing evidence for continuous MBC formation over a period of several months (Fig. 1E).
+Additionally, in all donors, over 50% of SARS-CoV-2 S-specific B cells expressed the B cell activation/proliferation marker CD71 at Visit 1 and this marker remained elevated over background levels at Visit 2, further supporting robust activation of MBCs (Fig. 1F).
+Notably, this result is consistent with previous studies of B cell responses to Ebola, yellow fever virus, and SARS-CoV-2, which also documented prolonged expression of CD71 on the surface of antigen-specific B cells following infection or vaccination (18-20).
 Consistent with the higher serum antibody titers observed in donors with severe COVID-19, these donors also showed a higher frequency of S-specific IgG+ MBCs at the last sampling time point relative to those with mild disease.
-In contrast, SARS-CoV-2 S-specific IgM+ and IgA+ MBCs were present at variable levels at the earliest sampling time point and declined to low or undetectable levels by visit 3 in most donors (Fig. 1E).
-Thus, although serum neutralizing titers declined substantially over the study period, IgG+ MBCs continued to accumulate for several months after the resolution of clinical disease.
+In contrast, SARS-CoV-2 S-specific IgM+ and IgA+ MBCs were present at variable levels at the earliest sampling time point and declined to low or undetectable levels by Visit 3 in most donors (Fig. 1E).
+Thus, although serum neutralizing titers declined substantially over the study period, IgG+ MBCs continued to accumulate for several months following the resolution of clinical disease.

-Evolution of the SARS-CoV-2 S-specific MBC response
+Evolution of the SARS-CoV-2 S-specific memory B cell response